koszalix/rewrite-helper/README.md

 `status` - if response code received from host is the same as this setting host will be treated as live.
 `proto` - communication protocol (http or https)
 `port` - connection port
+`timeout` - test timeout, if host is not responding after that time it will be treated as dead.
 `primary` - primary dns answer, this answer has the highest priority, `failover` - list of IP addresses to switch dns answer when primary host is down